 1. Is there a charge for school visits?

 Self-guided visits are free of charge, though we are always grateful for donations.
 Taught sessions are charged.
 For more information on sessions and fees please see here.

 2. How does the school pay?

 When the booking is made the school will receive a conformation email and an invoice will be sent from the University Finance Division at the start of the month following their visit.
-We do not currently accept Credit Card or cash payments.
+We do not currently accept Credit Card or cash payments on the day.

 3. Do I have to pay VAT?